intel/mlir-extensions/docs/rfcs/XeGPU.md

 ```mlir
 XeGPU.compile_hint {hint=schedule_barrier}
 ```
-nbarrrier, fence, and compile_hint operations lower to uniform instructions, so there is no need to specify the sg_map or VC mode.
+nbarrier, fence, and compile_hint operations lower to uniform instructions, so there is no need to specify the sg_map or VC mode.

 ## Notes